ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 In the Internet, every end system has an address called an IP address.
 When a source end system want to send a packet to a destination end system, the source includes the destination's IP address in the packet's header.
 This address has a hierarchical structure.
 When a packet arrives at a router in the network, the router examines a portion of the packet's destination address and forwards the packet to an adjacent router based on its **forwarding table**, which maps (portions of) destination addresses to that router's outbound links.

 ##### Analogy
 Suppose you're at National Sun Yat-sen University, a prestigious university in the southern Taiwan.
-You want to go to National Taiwan Univerity to find a friend.
+You want to go to National Taiwan University to find a friend.
 The full address of which is `No. 1, Sec 4, Roosevelt Rd., Taipei 10617, Taiwan`.

 1. You ask as your brother, he looks at the last portion of the address and suggests you to take the Taiwan high speed rail (THSR) to Taipei.
 1. After you get out off the train at Taipei station, you ask a station staff.
 After finding `Roosevelt Rd.` in the address, She advises you to take Taipei metro to Gongguan station.